This cheesy Buffalo Chickpea Dip from The Main Street Vegan Academy Cookbook is sure to a crowd-pleaser at your next get-together!

 Main Street Vegan Academy is an intense weeklong course in Manhattan that Victoria runs.
 Vegans come from all over the country (and sometimes all over the world!) to train to become vegan lifestyle coaches.
 The course includes guest lecturers from notable vegans and field trips to vegan locations in New York City.
 I made a lot of friends during that week, and JL Fields was one of them.

-Since then, hundreds more people have passed through the Academy’s figurative hallowed halls, and the vegan movement is stronger than ever.
+Since then, hundreds more people have passed through the Academy’s figurative hallowed halls, and I'm now one of the course's instructors!

 The Main Street Vegan Academy Cookbook

-Recently Victoria and JL have teamed up to create The Main Street Vegan Academy Cookbook, which includes recipes from many of the Academy’s alumni, including yours truly.
+A few years ago, Victoria and JL teamed up to create The Main Street Vegan Academy Cookbook, which includes recipes from many of the Academy’s alumni, including yours truly.

 This is more than just a cookbook – it’s also a beginner’s guide to veganism.
 Victoria begins the book by debunking the myths that being vegan is expensive, complicated and weird in the “It’s Really Easy Being Green” Chapter.
 In the “Fifty Shades of Vegan” chapter, she explains that veganism isn’t a diet.
 It’s not a cult or an exclusive club either – veganism is a lifestyle devoted to living compassionately.
 She also shares tips on how to eat out, how eat vegan on the road, and how to veganize your wardrobe in the “Vegan Outside the Kitchen” chapter.